quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 # Information exposure and the Connection ID

 QUIC exposed some information to the network in the unencrypted part of the header.
 This is either because there is no encryption context established yet or because this information is intended to be consumed by the network.
-Some of these information can be optionally exposed (still under discussion).
+QUIC has a long header that is used during connection establishment and for other control processes and a short header that may be used for data transmission in an established connection.
+While the long header is fixed and exposed some information, the short header only exposed the packet number by default and may optionally expose a connection ID.
 Given that exposing these information can have privacy implications, an application may indicate to not support exposure of certain information.

-In case of the connection ID this can be the case if the application has additional information that the client is not behind a NAT and the server is not behind a load balancer, and therefore it is unlikely that the addresses will be re-binded.
+As the connection ID is optional on the short header, an application that has additional information that the client is not behind a NAT and the server is not behind a load balancer, and therefore it is unlikely that the addresses will be re-binded, may indicate to the transport that is wishes to not expose a connection ID.

-[EDITOR'S NOTE: per https://github.com/quicwg/base-drafts/issues/514 potentially expand this with guidance on server connection ID selection.]
+Also see https://github.com/quicwg/base-drafts/issues/514 for guidance on server connection ID selection.
+More text might be provided.

+# Using Server Retry for Redirection

+QUIC provide a Server Retry packet that can be send by a server in response to the Client Initial packet.
+The server may choose a new connection ID in that packet and the client will retry by sending another Client Initial packet with the server-selected connection ID.
+This mechanism can be used to redirect a connection to a different server, e.g. due to performance reasons or when servers in a server poll are upgraded gradually and therefore may support different versions of quic.
+In this case it is assumed that all servers belonging to a certain poll are served in cooperation with load balancers that forward the traffic based on the connection ID.
+A server can chose the connection ID in the Server Retry packet such that the load balancer will redirect the next Client Initial packet to a different server in that pool.

 # Use of Versions and Cryptographic Handshake

 Versioning in QUIC may change the whole protocol behavior, beside some header fields that have been declared to be fixed.
 As such a new or higher version of QUIC does not necessarily provide a better service but just a very different service, an application needs to be able to select which versions of QUIC it wants to use.

-The use of a different encryption scheme than TLS1.3 or higher needs a new version of QUIC.
+A new version could even use a different encryption scheme other than TLS1.3 or higher.
 {{I-D.ietf-quic-transport}} specifies requirements for the cryptographic handshake as currently realized by TLS1.3 and described in a separate specification {{I-D.ietf-quic-tls}}.
 This split is performed to enable light-weight versioning with different cryptographic handshakes.

 # IANA Considerations